SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/for-loops.md

 ---
+title: crmscript_fundamentals_loops_for
-title: Loops - for
+description: Loops - for
-uid: crmscript_fundamentals_loops_for
-sortOrder: 110
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Loops - for

 A `for` loop is a control structure for repeating a block of code a number of times.
 It will run as long as the condition given is true.